New York State Approval Process

 -

-Las Vegas Sands then needs to file an application by the end of June 2025
+The successor to Las Vegas Sands then needs to file an application by June 27, 2025

 -